logo

 speaker

 Very, very difficult to answer that, I would say, given the political situation and economic situation.
 But generally, what we see is a flat development.
 The industrial companies, they are adapting rapidly to the changes, although they are still performing rather well in terms of profit, not maybe in growth, but in terms of profit.
-We see that major customers are making a good profit.
-We have high hopes that they will continue to at least be on the flat level moving forward for the upcoming quarters as well.
+We see that our major customers, they are making a good profit.
+And we have high hopes that they will continue to at least be on the flat level moving forward for the coming quarters as well.

 speaker